section-engineering-education/engineering-education/articles/bottom-sheet-dialogs-using-android-studio/index.md

 #### Expanding and collapsing the sheet dialog

-To control the sliding and collapsing of the dialog we use states.
-They are different states of the bottom sheet that you need to understand.
+To control the sliding and collapsing of the dialog, we use states.
+There are different states of the bottom sheet that you need to understand.
 They include.

 - `STATE_EXPANDED` - the dialog is visible to its maximum defined height.
 - `STATE_COLLAPSED` - the dialog is visible depending on the set `peekHeight`.